Trump attacks ESPN after Jemele Hill calls him a white supremacist

 He was apparently referring to ESPN anchor Jemele Hill, who in a recent tweet said that "Donald Trump is a white supremacist who has largely surrounded himself w/ other white supremacists."

-She later expressed regret for the tweet, saying that it painted ESPN in an unfair light.
-ESPN said it had accepted her statement.

-But White House press secretary Sarah Sanders said Wednesday at a press briefing that Hill's criticism of the president should be considered a "fireable offense by ESPN."
+ESPN said in a followup statement that the network accepted her apology.

+The network clearly wants to move on -- but Trump might make that more difficult.

-Neither Hill nor ESPN immediately responded to Trump's tweet, and ESPN did not immediately respond to a request for comment.
+Neither Hill nor ESPN immediately responded to the president's Friday morning tweet, and ESPN did not immediately respond to a request for comment.

-Wall Street analysts and ESPN executives generally agree that ESPN's subscriber losses are largely a result of a changing business model, not a reaction to perceived political bias.
+Hill, an African American woman, has been an outspoken critic of Trump all year long.
+The current controversy erupted on Monday night she called him a "bigot," a "threat" and a "white supremacist" on Twitter.

+The next day, as people who were outraged by the tweets demanded action from ESPN, the network said that Hill's tweets "do not represent the position of ESPN."

 As the monthly cable bundle has become more and more expensive, and streaming has become more popular, some homes have dropped the big bundles that include ESPN, the priciest channel on cable.
 Others have discontinued cable altogether and turned to streaming services.